jepstein-eagle/adaptable/packages/adaptableblotter/HelpREADME.md

 # Accessing Adaptable through code

-There are 3 primary ways that developers / users 'interact' with the code in the Adaptable:
+There are 3 primary ways that developers / users 'interact' with the code in Adaptable:

-- **Setting up** the Adaptable through configuring [Blotter Options](./interfaces/_adaptableOptions_adaptableOptions_.adaptableOptions.html) which are passed in to the Adaptable instance when constructed.
+- **Setting up** the Adaptable through configuring [Adaptable Options](./interfaces/_adaptableOptions_adaptableOptions_.adaptableOptions.html) which are passed in to the Adaptable instance when constructed.

 - **Pre-populating** the Adaptable with the objects it requires at startup with all the objects it requires through writing [Predefined Configuration](./interfaces/_predefinedconfig_predefinedconfig_.predefinedconfig.html)

 - **Accessing all the functionality and state** in the Adaptable through code (at runtime) via the [Adaptable API](interfaces/_api_adaptableApi_.adaptableApi.html).

 These 3 objects are linked as follows:
-**Predefined Configuration** is a property of **adaptableOptions** which is passed into the Adaptable constructor, that returns the **Blotter Api**
+**Predefined Configuration** is a property of **adaptableOptions** which is passed into the Adaptable constructor, that returns the **Adaptable Api**

 ```tsx
 // Create an Adaptable Options object to pass in to the constructor